IsThatFearny/quartz/Transformation of the Roman World - Semester 1/Essay Prep.md

 "the foundation of the new kingdoms certainly restored a degree of stability to the West, allowing normal life to resume its course"

-"in order for their regimes to operate smoothly, the new rules needed and wanted Roman aristocratic administrators and supporters"
+"in order for their regimes to operate smoothly, the new rulers needed and wanted Roman aristocratic administrators and supporters"

 "the author of a sermon... was putting a brave face on things, but not being entirely untruthful, when he said of the conquerors: '...he was was considered a barbarian, comes to you with a Roman spirit'"